Sign up to our Newsletter

 3. Is the MPRE Harder Than the Bar Exam?

-No, the bar exam is generally considered to be more difficult.
-Timewise alone, the MPRE is only two hours long, whereas the bar exam spans over two days.
+No, the bar exam is generally more complex.
+The MPRE is only two hours long, whereas the bar exam spans two days.
 The bar exam also tests more subjects and consists of several exams.

 4. How Long Do Most People Study for the MPRE?

-Most students study for at least a month, dedicating 8-10 hours per week to studying.
+Most students study for the MPRE for at least a month, dedicating 8-10 hours per week to studying.

 5. Is the MPRE Hard?

-Some students find the MPRE exam difficult, while others don’t, so it falls somewhere in the middle.
-It covers very specific information that can generally be studied within a few weeks but requires focus and good memorization skills.
+Some students find the MPRE exam difficult, but it’s not the most challenging test.
+It covers precise information that can generally be studied within a few weeks but requires focus and good memorization skills.

 6. How Do I Pass the MPRE?